xxing9703/peaksCNN/README.md

 # peaksCNN
 This Matlab code follows the idea from the paper (in citaion) with some modifications, for training and using deep learning CNN (convolutional neural network) model to classify LC-MS features as true (high quality) and false (low quality).

-## Use pretrained model for peak classification (use function peaksEVA.m)
+## Use pretrained model for peak classification (use function "peaksEVA.m" or a GUI app "peakfilter.mlapp")
 Example usage: type the following one-line code in matlab

     peaksEVA('example_pos.mzXML','example_peaks_pos.csv',[5,6],'net64')